 |Standardized Test Scores||Considered|

-To apply, all applicants to University of Oregon (UO) must submit the following items.
+To apply to University of Oregon (UO), all applicants must submit the following items.
 Double check with University of Oregon (UO)'s admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|